yedivanseven/CheckerPy/README.md

 ##### 5.1.2 Elements in iterable arguments
 ###### Lists and sets
-If you want to check that an argument to a function is either a `list` or a `set` _and_ specify one more types that their elements can have, you do:
+If you want to check that an argument to a function is either a `list` or a `set` _and_ specify one or more types that their elements can have, you do:
 ```python
 @Typed([int, float], currencies={str})
 def list_coins(denom, currencies):